 The bar chart below shows percent of respondents who participated in at least one extracurricular activity in the week prior to the survey.
 This data is only available on the state level.

 This data is only available on the state level.
 Click legend to add/remove series from the chart.
 The bars below show initial claims for unemployment benefits, by gender.
 Note that these may not result in receiving UI benefits if the individual does not qualify.
 The line charts show the number of continued claims, or the number of individuals being paid benefits in a particular week.
-Big jump around 4 July 2020 includes a one-time add of newly eligible PUA claims.
-4 October 2020 increase is due to new claims for active PUA claimants who are on extensions, which is not expected to continue in future weeks.

 Source: CT Department of Labor

-The bar chart shows monthly applications for SNAP benefits submitted directly to the Department of Social Services between Feb 2020 and Oct 2021.
+The bar chart shows monthly applications for SNAP benefits submitted directly to the Department of Social Services between Feb 2020 and Sep 2022.

 Source: CT Department of Social Services